Skip to content

 What dose of berberine is effective?
 The effective dose in clinical trials is 1,500mg/day divided into three 500mg doses taken with meals.
 This timing matters — berberine’s blood glucose effects are most effective when taken 20–30 minutes before meals.
 Lower doses (500–1,000mg/day) show weaker effects in trials.

-Can I take berberine instead of metformin?
-Berberine is not a replacement for prescription medication in diagnosed type 2 diabetes without physician guidance.
+Can I take berberine only with clinician guidance rather than as a only with clinician guidance rather than as a replacement for metformin?
+Berberine is not a only with clinician guidance rather than as a only with clinician guidance rather than as a replacement for prescription medication in diagnosed type 2 diabetes without physician guidance.
 However, for people with prediabetes, insulin resistance, or PCOS who are not yet on prescription therapy, berberine is a well-evidenced option to discuss with a doctor.
 Never stop metformin without consulting your physician.

 Does berberine cause B12 deficiency like metformin?
 Metformin reduces B12 absorption by impairing calcium-dependent ileal membrane receptors — a well-documented side effect requiring B12 monitoring (Bauman WA, Shaw S, Jayatilleke E, Spungen AM, Herbert V. “Increased intake of calcium reverses vitamin B12 malabsorption induced by metformin.”
 Diabetes Care.
 2000;23(9):1227–1231. doi:10.2337/diacare.23.9.1227.
 PMID: 10977010).
 Berberine does not appear to share this mechanism based on available evidence.
 This is one area where berberine may have a safety advantage over metformin for long-term use.